 \section{Abstract}

-We show that a \Cs{} is an inductive limits of projective \Cs{s} if and only if it has trivial shape, i.e., is shape equivalent to the zero \Cs{}.
-In particular, every contractible \Cs{} is an inductive limit of projectives, and one may assume that the connecting morphisms are surjective.
-Interestingly, an example of Dadarlat shows that trivial shape does not pass to full hereditary sub-\Cs{}.
+We show that a separable \ca{} is an inductive limits of projective \ca{s} if and only if it has trivial shape, that is, if it is shape equivalent to the zero \ca{}.
+In particular, every contractible \ca{} is an inductive limit of projectives, and one may assume that the connecting morphisms are surjective.
+Interestingly, an example of Dadarlat shows that trivial shape does not pass to full hereditary sub-\ca{s}.
 It then follows that the same fails for projectivity.

 To obtain these results, we develop criteria for inductive limit decompositions, and we discuss the relation with different concepts of approximation.